MikaMeeks/Triple-Ten-Sprint-4-Project/README.md

 The project includes the following features: A histogram showing the distribution of vehicle types vs price.
 A histogram showing the distribution of transmission types.
 A histogram showing the distribution of fuel types.
 A scatterplot showing the relationship between price and odometer reading.
 An interactive histogram showing the price distribution between fuel types.

                         Live Demo
-You can try out the project live at: https://sprint-4-project-0cmz.onrender.com
+You can try out the project live at: https://triple-ten-sprint-4-project.onrender.com

-Running the Project Locally
+Run the Project Locally:

 If you want to run this project on your local machine, follow these steps: